Key Takeaways from Our Popular APA #NPC26 Session

 But it hit on a pain point that most planners and local government staff share: the same people show up again and again, and it’s a struggle to reach beyond the choir.

 Here are some of the high notes from my session.
-We've also woven these core concepts into own new ActionReady™ program that you can learn more about here.
+We've also woven these core concepts into our new ActionReady™ program that you can learn more about here.

 While it’s clear that most of us didn’t take Marketing 101, we need to know a basic tenet: if you’re marketing to everyone, you’re reaching no one.